Aspirus Healthcare serves 60,000 people in central Wisconsin and northern Michigan through eight hospitals and more than 40 clinics.

 Aspirus is also finding creative uses for InformaCast that have helped solve issues with efficiently cleaning surgical supplies.
 The hospital delivers dirty surgical supplies to its sterilization and cleaning area by sending a cart down from surgery via an elevator.
 However, there was no easy way for hospital staff to alert the cleaning team that dirty supplies were being sent down.
 This resulted in the elevator filling up and supplies not getting cleaned in a timely manner.

 Neyrinck worked with the surgery manager to incorporate InformaCast so staff could alert the cleaning team with a simple push of a button.
 When the equipment is loaded onto the elevator, the team member who loaded it presses a button on a nearby Cisco phone that automatically triggers a page alerting the sterilizing team that dirty supplies are on their way down.
 Localized paging zones mean the message is only sent to the sterilization area and does not disrupt other hospital routines.
 The same system is used when supplies are cleaned and sent back up to the surgical area.
 This saves time and reduces stress.

 Going Beyond a Hospital Paging System

-As Aspirus perfects and expands its InformaCast paging, it is also looking to take advantage of other InformaCast features to enhance its mass notifications for scenarios beyond medical issues.
+As Aspirus perfects and expands its InformaCast hospital paging system, it is also looking to take advantage of other InformaCast features to enhance its mass notifications for scenarios beyond medical issues.
 Neyrinck is currently demoing the InformaCast CAP plugin to eliminate the need and cost of weather radios currently in place.
 This will allow Aspirus to automatically alert staff when severe weather is approaching.

 InformaCast helps healthcare facilities across the country with overhead paging, security, safety, and more to provide the best possible patient experience.